Isn’t the saying, ‘Dis the season? 😉

 The New Year’s Show at the Magic Kingdom is said to be one of the best, but also most crowded, fireworks displays in the world.

-Pro tip: On the 30th, they run the same show (twice, actually) to practise.
+Pro tip: On the 30th, they run the same show to practise.
 We watched the first show on the 30th, and could not believe how incredible it was.
 If we weren’t also keen on seeing Epcot’s show, I would have definitely returned to see it a second time on New Year’s Eve.
-If you’re skeptical of how good it is, I’ll say this: at points, there are 360 fireworks- seriously, they’re happening all around your head.
-It’s actual magic.
+If you’re skeptical of how good it is, I’ll say this: 360 fireworks- seriously, they’re happening all around your head.
+Actual magic.

 With seasonal decor throughout the park, including a Goofy Santa in Dinoland, AK is a joy to wander through at the holidays.
 It’s not as traditional Christmas as the other parks, but if you keep an eye out, you’ll notice wreaths in Africa and festive touches in Asia.
 Because Animal Kingdom is open late night, it’s less decorated and with fewer holiday shows than the other parks.